Let’s talk about….. Miscarriage

 About 10% of known pregnancies end in miscarriage and that increases to 20% if you include unknown pregnancies.

-Your eggs and sperm are at a higher risk of chromosomal damage if they are exposed to radiation, think pelvic x-rays, laptops on laps, mobile phones in pockets.
-Also, nutrient deficiencies play a role with zinc and selenium deficiency a cause of chromosome changes due to the fact they are an essential component of genetic material.
+Zinc and selenium deficiency may cause of chromosome changes due to the fact they are an essential component of genetic material.
 Therefore, zinc and selenium deficiencies (amongst other nutrients) are a direct cause of miscarriage.

-A recent study showed that low total antioxidant status is associated with miscarriage [1] CoQ10 is an excellent antioxidant, often used by women who are trying to conceive.
+A recent study showed that low total antioxidant status is associated with miscarriage.
+[1] CoQ10 is an excellent antioxidant, often used by women who are trying to conceive.
 In naturopathic medicine, it is especially recommended for older mothers aged 35+.

 Are you taking the right type of folate?